junesirius/junesirius.github.io/_posts/Supernatural/2024-07-29-SPN-Im-sorry.md

 "Ghost town, awesome!"
 Dean mocks, starting the engine, "Any chance he's working a case there?
 The place's name sounds hell like a case."

 "Not that I can find."
-Sam says, "Guess we'll just figure it out ourselves."
+Sam says, looking outside of the window, "Guess we'll just figure it out ourselves."

 <br>